SteelCompendium/data-md-dse/Bestiary/Monsters/Basilisks/Statblocks/Basilisk Tonguesnapper.md

         effect: The area extends from both the tonguesnapper's eyes, and this ability targets the first creature without cover on either side of the area.
       - roll: Power Roll + 2
-        t1: A < 0 restrained (save ends)
+        tier1: A < 0 restrained (save ends)
-        t2: A < 1 restrained (save ends)
+        tier2: A < 1 restrained (save ends)
-        t3: Slowed (save ends); or if A < 2 restrained (save ends)
+        tier3: Slowed (save ends); or if A < 2 restrained (save ends)
+      - name: Effect
-      - effect: If a target is already slowed, the potency increases by 1 for that target.
+        effect: If a target is already slowed, the potency increases by 1 for that target.
 A target restrained this way magically begins to turn to stone, and a target who ends two consecutive turns restrained this way is petrified.
 A target restrained this way or a creature adjacent to them can use a main action to cut encroaching stone from the target's body, dealing 8 damage to the target that can't be reduced in any way and ending this effect.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Wink
+    name: Wink
     icon: ⚔️
     cost: 2 Malice
     keywords: